devtyr/ideamark/README.md

     Title:        My First Post         # This appears as the title (<h1>)
     Date:         2011-12-19            # Must be a date in the ISO format
     Description:  Nothing special       # META description
-    Menus:        Bookmarks             # One of the menus in which it appears
     Tags:         Blog, Node.js         # Post tags
     Status:       inprogress            # use inprogress, finished or approved as a valid status for your documents